Multi-View Radar Semantic Segmentation: Introduction

 \section{Introduction}

 Radar sensors have been used in the automotive industry for the last two decades, e.g., for automatic cruise control or blind spot detection.
-They have become the sensor of choice for applications requiring time-to-collision as they provide, besides localization, the relative velocity thanks to the Doppler information.
+They have become the sensor of choice for applications requiring time to collision as they provide, besides localization, the relative velocity thanks to the Doppler information.
 However, these radars have been hindered previously by their poor angular resolution.

-The shift from driving assistance to automated driving drastically increased the necessary level of performances, robustness and safety.
-Safety requires redundancy mechanisms at all levels of the system: from the sensing parts to the final decision modules.
-Redundancy at the sensor levels can be reached using three sensors of different nature such as camera, lidar and radar.
+The shift from driving assistance to automated driving drastically increased the necessary level of performance, robustness and safety.
+Safety requires redundancy mechanisms at all levels of the system: From the sensing parts to the final decision modules.
+Redundancy at the sensor level can be reached using three sensors of different nature such as camera, lidar and radar.

 While deep learning has brought about major progress in the automotive use of cameras and lidars -- for object detection and segmentation in particular -- it is only recently that it has also embraced radar signals.
 In fact, even though the radar technology has greatly improved, the signal processing pipeline has remained the same for years.
 This sensor is now a source of interest since public datasets have been released \cite{barnes_oxford_2020, caesar_nuscenes_2020, gao_experiments_2019, meyer_automotive_2019, nowruzi_deep_2020, ouaknine_carrada_2020, sheeny_radiate_2020}.